wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

 Moodle is a crucial part when preparing for and working in the lectures.
-Also the grading is handled here.
-Also moodle need certain personal data of the students which is provided by the university application tool.
+Also, the grading is handled here.
+Also, Moodle needs certain personal data of the students which is provided by the university application tool.

 <div class="formalpara-title">